 Tests That Detect Genetic Material in Microorganisms

-Tests that detect genetic material in microorganisms are called
+Tests that detect genetic material from microorganisms are called

 Nucleic acid–based tests